Georgecane/OpenMac/README.md

 # OpenMac

-OpenMac is an open-source project aiming to **reimagine and rebuild a macOS-inspired operating system from scratch** using **C** and **Assembly**.
+OpenMac is an open-source project aiming to **reimagine and rebuild a macOS-inspired operating system from scratch** using **Zig** and **Assembly**.
 While the project draws **architectural inspiration from Darwin**, all code is written from the ground up, ensuring a fully independent implementation.

 ## Goals